OX-S/early-trace/readme.md

 ## Model Architecture
 ### 🔹 Embedding Generation:
-Used BGE-large-en-v1.5 to generate sentence embeddings at an embedding dimension of 1024.
+Used BGE-large-en-v1.5 to generate sentence embeddings at embedding dimensions of 1024 to capture all minor nuances.

 ### 🔹 Classification:
 XGBoost (Gradient Boosted Decision Trees) powers our classification model, providing high accuracy and scalability [2].